johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 Typical use case,

-	- A user has Capacita connected to their video game console
+	- A user has Capacita hardware connected to their video game console
 	- User opens up the Capacita Chrome app, selects the serial port and connects.
-	- Upon serial connection the browser opens the Capacita interface
+	- Upon serial connection the browser opens the Capacita webapp interface.
 	- Capacita interface connects to the Chrome app websocket server.
 	- User plays game or manages buttons through the webapp.